-The court can modify (change) either how parental responsibilities (decision making) are allocated and how parenting time is divided between the parents.
-But modification requires first alleging and proving that the circumstances of the child, or either parent have changed.
-Changes in allocating parental responsibility are not favored in Illinois and generally can only be made when the parenting seeking modification has demonstrated that modification is necessary to serve the children’s best interests.
-It is also important to consult with a lawyer regarding the importance of the change in the law regarding the burden of proof.
+The court can modify (change) either how parental responsibilities (decision making) are allocated or how parenting time is divided between the parents.
+But modification generally requires first alleging and proving that the circumstances of the child or of either parent have changed.
+Usually, Illinois law requires one to demonstrate that:

 Is there a special rule that applies to a change of orders allocating parental responsibility within two years of the original grant?

 Yes.
-Illinois custody laws have favored stability of the child.
-During the first two years after an order allocating parental responsibility (think decision-making custody), the court will not allow you to file a petition for a change of custody, unless you establish, by affidavit, that the child’s present environment may seriously endanger the child’s physical, mental, moral or emotional health.
+Illinois custody laws favor stability of the child.
+During the first two years, Illinois has special rules in modifying an order allocating parental responsibility (think decision-making custody).
+In these cases, the court will not allow you to file a petition for a change of parental responsibility (decision-making custody), unless the court finds, based on affidavits, that the child’s present environment may seriously endanger the child’s physical, mental, moral or emotional health.
 This is difficult to establish.
+But one can seek to modify parenting time, even substantially, even if it is within two years.

 Change of Circumstances

-Isn’t child custody always decided on the basis of what is in the best interest of the child?
+Isn’t child custody [read parental allocation] always decided on the basis of what is in the best interest of the child?

-Law’s Bias in Favor of Stability in Illinois Custody Awards
+Law’s Bias in Favor of Stability in Illinois Custody Parental Allocation Awards

 Does the law have a bias in favor of the current arrangement?

 Yes.
-The law has a bias in favor of the child’s life being stable.
-Since 2016, the standard that applies is the so called preponderance standard.
-This is an easier standard to meet when modifying parental responsibility (decision making) or parenting time.
-Whether this has a significant impact in a particular case is something that should be discussed in detail with an experienced Illinois family lawyer.
+There’s a bias favoring the child’s life being stable.
+Illinois law applies the preponderance standard.
+This is an easier standard to meet when modifying parental responsibility (decision making) or parenting time compared to what had been a clear-and-convincing-evidence standard.

 Examples of facts that may be sufficient to show a change of circumstances sufficient to bring about a modification of allocation of parenting time or decision making are: